TheRenegadeCoder/sample-programs-website/docs/languages/c/index.md

 ## Description

-As usual, I decided to dive into the history of C with [Wikipedia][1].

-According to Wikipedia, C is a general-purpose programming language that was developed as early as 1969 at Bell Labs by Dennis Richie.
+C is a general-purpose programming language that was developed as early as 1969 at Bell Labs by Dennis Richie.
 Today, the C language has influenced the design of many languages such as C++, C#, Go, Java, and many, many more.

 Features of C include static typing, lexical variable scope, and recursion.
 In addition, function parameters are passed by value, not reference, but pass-by-reference can be accomplished by explicitly using pointers.
 Also, while C has static typing, variables are weakly typed and can be converted implicitly.

 ## Articles